auto-complete/auto-complete/doc/manual.md

 the directory.
 The directory is to be `~/.emacs.d` by default.

 Finally type `RET` to start installation.
-After installation, you may see the following buffer and follow instructions to edit `.emacs`.
+After installation, you may see the following buffer and follow instructions to edit `.emacs.d/init.el`.

 You can also install from terminal like: